Intelligent-Instruments-Lab/iil.is/src/routes/news/marcos_residency.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fIlaCMQiM7s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br />

-Marco Donnarumma performing with the XTH Sense at the Intelligent Instrument Lab's very first birthday concert, on September 1st 2022 in Mengi.
+Here you can see Marco Donnarumma performing with the XTH Sense at the Intelligent Instrument Lab's very first birthday concert, on September 1st 2022 in Mengi.
+An amazing concert we will never forget.
+We feel honoured having worked with Marco during his residency and happy to have gotten to know him.
+This is an artist everyone should follow!

 <CaptionedImage
 src="news/marco_lores-5234.jpg"